Averylamp/Avery-Lamp-WWDC-2016/README.md

 ### How it was built

 I built my portfolio app in a little over two weeks of solid deveopment time using Swift 2.3 When I built my portfolio app, I concentrated on a few aspects of the app that I wanted to make spectacular.
-One of my biggest concentrations was with
-UI/UX and animations.
+One of my biggest concentrations was with UI/UX and animations.
 Inside the app I put together many custom animations to transition the user from screen to screen.
+One big decision I made when starting the app was to populate all of the information in the app from json, so I would be able to easily change any info or add more sections/delete sections after the app was created, without touching the code at all.
+There are 3 json files that hold all of the content in the app.

+This app was optimized for an iPhone 6s Plus with Force Touch

 ## Animations

+## Intro/Home Page

 ### Intro animation